 Alternative to 1 to 1 matching: k-nearest neighbor matching.
 Match each treated unit to the k control units that are most similar, then average or weight over the potential outcomes of the control units.

-Less common in social science, although it's the basis for player evaluation metrics like PECOTA, KUBIAK, and VUKOTA in the sports analytics world.
+Footnote: KNN matching is the basis for player evaluation metrics like PECOTA, KUBIAK, and VUKOTA in the sports analytics world.